Title

 Guidelines for managing Absence Without Official Leave (AWOL) cases among PNP personnel establish procedures for dropping individuals from the rolls, outline responsibilities of superiors, and clarify the implications of AWOL status on reemployment and disciplinary actions.

-The Circular prescribes guidelines for handling Absence Without Official Leave (AWOL) or Neglect of Duty offenses incurred by PNP uniformed personnel.
+To prescribe the guidelines in handling Absence Without Official Leave (AWOL)/Neglect of Duty offenses incurred by PNP uniformed personnel.

-No, dropping from the rolls is not a disqualification from reappointment but is considered a derogatory record that may affect reemployment in the PNP.
+While dropping from the rolls is non-disciplinary and not a disqualification from reemployment, it is considered a derogatory record and may affect reappointment/reemployment at the discretion of the appointing authority (guided by case law on timely assertion of rights, and considering laches).

 Analyze Cases Smarter, Faster